 In this Hawaii Board Game Review, you can learn about a decade-old board game, that was once highly reputable.
 How has it aged?
-How does it play in 2021?
+How does it play ten years after release?

 Introduction to Hawaii Board Game Review

 Growing up under the communist boot, the word Hawaii meant paradise to us.
 A place to escape, a place where you are carefree and can enjoy life to the fullest.
 Things have changed a bit since then, but whenever I hear Hawaii, the reminiscences of childhood come back and I become subconsciously drawn to it.

 It was the same when I saw a second-hand Hawaii board game on sale.
 With tropical scenery and wooden components, it looked fabulous in pictures.
 Unfortunately, I haven’t heard of the 2011 game before, but after a brief search, I discovered it’s actually pretty decent as well.

 So why has its star faded?
 What do I think about it after a few plays?
 Read on to find out (or skip to the conclusion).

 Published in 2011

 Artist: Dennis Lohausen

 Playing time: 90 minutes